cabbachew/sorcerer_v1/README.md

 ### Current features
 - [x] User authentication
 - [x] Real-time messaging via Action Cable (WebSockets) on home page after login.
-Currently, messages are not persisted to a database.
+Currently, messages are not persisted to a database. _Note: A refresh may be necessary for messages to appear.
+I am working on a fix for this._

 ### Planned improvements
 - [ ] Add data persistence toggle to real-time messages